 Cost of entertainment and eating out in Taipei

-Western alcohol can cost more in Taipei than in Western European or North American countries, but going out in Taipei is still affordable.
+Alcohol can cost more in Taipei than in Western European or North American countries, but going out in Taipei is still affordable.
 Even Taipei’s fanciest bars are reasonable, and most local and expat-friendly places also have wallet-friendly prices.

 Cost of education in Taipei

-Considering the size of the English-speaking community in the city, it may be surprising to see how few English language schools there are in Taipei.
+Considering the size of the English-speaking community in the city, it may be surprising to see how few English-language schools there are in Taipei.
 If you want your children to learn in English, you must budget for the high fees associated with international schools or send them to one of Taipei’s highly religious English schools.

-Those with young children can enrol their children in Taipei’s highly regarded schools at a fraction of the cost of international schools.
+Those with young children can enrol their children in Taipei’s highly regarded public schools at a fraction of the cost of international schools.
 Younger children can learn the local language and integrate into the culture much quicker than older children.

 Cost of healthcare in Taipei